nickmvincent/you-geo-see/README.md

 `python qual_code.py --db dbs/population_weighted_40_all.db "dbs/2018-01-18_population_weighted_40_extra.db" --count`

 # What's up with importance_df.csv?
 Why so large?
-`importance_df.csv` has all the "general results" (i.e. not geographical comparisons) in pure long-form This means there is there is one row for every SERP we looked at, for every domain we observed, for every metric we looked at If you check at `analysis.py` under the `# ANCHOR: MELT` comment, you can see how it's created.
+`importance_df.csv` has all the "general results" (i.e. not geographical comparisons) in pure long-form.

+This means there is there is one row for every SERP we looked at, for every domain we observed, for every metric we looked at If you check at `analysis.py` under the `# ANCHOR: MELT` comment, you can see how it's created.

 The main metrics of interest are "domain_appears" (true or false), (a fraction), "domain_rank" (int), and "domain_count" (int).
 You can also compute "domain_frac" or "domain_maps" (mean average precisions) by editing analysis.py.